modular/modular/KGEN/docs/public/programming-manual.md

-One common thing about Mojo and Python is that they both focus on enabling expressive API design, and push complexity from the language itself into the module ecosystem.
+One common thing about Mojo and Python is that they both focus on enabling expressive API design, and push complexity from the language itself into the package ecosystem.
 Structs in Mojo supercharge this capability by providing zero-cost abstraction capabilities typically seen in languages like C++, Swift, Rust, and Zig, which compose beautifully with the operator overloading and other features that Python has supported for years.
-These capabilities compose to allow **all** the “standard types” (like `Int` and `F32`) to be implemented as structs in the standard library instead of being built into the language/compiler.
+These capabilities compose to allow **all** the “standard types” (like `Int`, `Bool`, `String` and even `Tuple`) to be implemented as structs in the standard library instead of being built into the language/compiler.

 You might be wondering what the “`&`” means on the `self` argument: this indicates that the value is mutable, please see the “By-Reference” arguments